2G7GE55U4/Key-of-David/04-THE-TESTIMONY-OF-SCRIPTURE/ADDITIONS-PLANNED.md

 ## Awaiting Analysis
 *   Isaiah 53:5 (Wounded for our transgressions)
 *   Jeremiah 23:5 (The Righteous Branch)
-*   Revelation 2-3 (The Seven Churches - to be broken into individual letters)
+*   Revelation 2-3 (The Seven Churches - to be broken into individual letters) *IN PROGRESS*
 *   Matthew 1:23 (Emmanuel, God With Us)
 *   Matthew 2:1 (Born in Bethlehem of Judea)
 *   Hebrews 1:3 (The Express Image)